NBNK back with new bid for Lloyds bank branches

 Hoffman also said the assets could be worth "in excess of 1.5 billion pounds."

-Lloyds shares were up 1.7 percent in early afternoon trade, outperforming a flat European banking sector and a 0.4 percent rise in Britain's benchmark FTSE 100 index.
+Lloyds shares were up 1.7 percent in early afternoon trade, outperforming a flat European banking sector .SX7P and a 0.4 percent rise in Britain's benchmark FTSE 100 index .FTSE.

 "The details of NBNK's offer are sketchy.
 As a trade buyer with an existing business, it would make more sense to do a deal with the Co-Op, but I don't think the Co-Op can actually deliver," said Shore Capital analyst Gary Greenwood.